jeremypaton/labyrinth/README.md

 # FinalProject
 final project

-to compile: type this into terminal: ocamlbuild -lib graphics display.native --
+RUNNING THE GAME:
+To run the game, navigate to the folder with all the game files using cd [folder location].
+These files include constants.ml, constants.mli, dijkstra.ml, dijkstra.mli, display.ml,
+and more.
+Then, run the command "ocamlbuild -lib graphics display.native --" A window should popup, allowing you to play the game.

+HOW TO PLAY:
-see intstructions.jpg for how to play.
+See instructions.jpg for how to play.